Tracial states on groupoid $C^*$-algebras and essential freeness: Extension of

 Let $\mu$ be a probability Radon measure on $\Gz$.
 Assume that for $\mu$-almost everywhere $x\in \Gz$, we are given a state $\tau_x$ on $C^*(\G_x^x)$.
 Denote the canonical unitary generators of $C^*(\G_x^x)$ by $u_\gamma$, for $\gamma \in \G_x^x$.
 Recall that the field of states $\{\tau_x\}_{x\in \Gz}$ is \emph{$\mu$-measurable} if for any $f \in C_c(\G)$, the function

 is $\mu$-measurable.

-We recall the following special case of \cite[Theorem 1.1]{Nes13}:
+We recall the following special case of \cite[Theorem 1.1 and Theorem 1.3]{Nes13}:

-\begin{prop}[\cite{Nes13}] Let $\G$ be a locally compact Hausdorff and \'{e}tale groupoid which is second countable, and $\tau$ be a tracial state on $C^*(\G)$ with the associated measure $\mu$.
-Then there exists a unique $\mu$-measurable field $\{\tau_x\}_{x\in \Gz}$, where $\tau_x$ is a state on $C^*(\G_x^x)$, such that
+\begin{prop}[\cite{Nes13}] Let $\G$ be a locally compact Hausdorff and \'{e}tale groupoid which is second-countable, and $\tau$ be a tracial state on $C^*(\G)$ with the associated measure $\mu$.
+Then there exists a unique $\mu$-measurable field $\{\tau_x\}_{x\in \Gz}$, where $\tau_x$ is a tracial state on $C^*(\G_x^x)$ such that

 \end{prop}